 WANDERLUST AUSTRALIA/NEW ZEALAND

-Michael's passion is to inspire the masses about the benefits of a mindful way of living every single day.
-A Los Angeles native, now based in London, Michael travels the world as a wellness advocate bringing the benefits of modern mindfulness into the real world.
+A New Zealand born, Los Angeles native, now based in London, Michael’s passion is to inspire the masses about the benefits of a mindful way of living every single day.

 Michael’s relationship within the wellness community spans over the past 15 years & his work is heavily influenced by some of the most inspiring modern teachers, spiritual leaders & global influencers in todays society.

-On the mat, Michael is an international yoga teacher, YACEP & CPD trainer in the USA & US who shares a strong and dynamic practice that unites the physical asana and the breath in strong and steady approach.
-Michael’s methodology to the practice brings a strong physical focus and mindful approach to the movement while aiming to teach traditional yoga concepts with a modern day attitude that's accessible for all.
+On the mat, Michael is an international yoga & meditation teacher, YACEP & CPD trainer in the USA & US that aims to teach traditional yoga concepts with a modern day attitude that is accessible for all.

 Michael's greatest influences are his own teachers, mentors & friends; Bryan Kest, Duncan Peak, Jase Te Patu, Travis Eliot, Elena Brower, Rod Stryker, Annie Carpenter, Jonni Pollard & many more.
 Currently based in London, Michael’s purpose in yoga is to curate an experience on the mat that has a greater benefit for the lives of his students off the mat.

-Most notably, Michael has been part of the Wanderlust family since 2015, teaching and presenting at countless festivals & events.
-In recent years Michael has headlined the Wanderlust Croatia Festival (in collaboration with Obonjan 2017) , headlined Australia & New Zealand Wanderlust 108 (2016), lead events in Los Angeles with Wanderlust Studios x BOYS OF YOGA & presented Wanderlust 108 NYC (2015) supporting Dharma Mittra & MC Yogi and was the first teacher to lead Wanderlust in London.
-Michael will continue to share throughout 2018 at Wanderlust Dasch, UK & EMEA
+Most notably, Michael has been part of the Wanderlust family since 2015, teaching speaking and presenting at countless festivals & events.
+In recent years Michael has headlined Wanderlust London 108, Wanderlust Croatia, Australia & New Zealand Wanderlust 108 (2016), lead events in Los Angeles with Wanderlust Studios x BOYS OF YOGA & presented Wanderlust 108 NYC (2015) supporting Dharma Mittra & MC Yogi.
+Michael will continue to share throughout 2018 at Wanderlust Dasch, UK & EMEA.

 Behind the scenes Michael works with the UK medical & wellness community developing the first Clinical Mindfulness Program to serve as complimentary treatment for auditory lose & cognitive degradation across the country.
 Michael is the resident Wellness Director and Programs Facilitator for cubex.co.uk, a London based Hearing & Health Clinic.